-During the year, the trust has established a project team, led by the organisation's consultant in public health and ophthalmology and, with the support of the trust's analytical and informatics team, has begun research into the issue of health inequality and disparity in service provision.
-This important piece of work will aid the trust in better understanding how it delivers its activity to Moorfields patients, who have a broad socio-economic and cultural diversity.
+During the year, the Trust project team, led by the organisation's consultant in public health and ophthalmology, with the support of the Trust's analytical and informatics team, has completed initial data analysis into issues of health inequality and disparity in service provision.
+This has focused on uptake and access to services across patient demographics and deprivation levels.